 Last bit of the Violet Hill hike

 As you descend Violet Hill, you will start to see glimpses of Repulse Bay on the righthand side.
-The area is characterized by several tall buildings near a beach in the small inlet.
+Several tall buildings near a beach in the small inlet characterize the area.

-You will also see a sign along the trail near the end of your descend.
-The sign points to Wilson Trail Section 2 (which is where you came from) and Tai Tam Reservoir, and Tze Kong Bridge.
-You want to find Tze Kong Bridge, which means you continue walking the same way.
+You will also see a sign along the trail near the end of your descent.
+The sign points to Wilson Trail Section 2 (where you came from), Tai Tam Reservoir, and Tze Kong Bridge.
+You want to find Tze Kong Bridge, so you continue walking the same way.

 Descend to Tze Kong Bridge near Repulse Bay and the start of The Twins hike

-At the end of the descend, you will reach Tze Kong Bridge.
+At the end of the descent, you will reach Tze Kong Bridge.

 And you will see more hikers coming from the righthand side.
-These hikers came directly from the Repulse Bay area and are either going up Violet Hill (which you just completed) or joining you in ascending The Twins.
+These hikers came directly from the Repulse Bay area and either went up Violet Hill (which you just completed) or joined you in ascending The Twins.

 And since you will be starting a big climb soon, this is a good spot to rest up and refuel.